CloudNStoyan/arabasta/eslint-plugin-tsoa/docs/rules/valid-response-decorator-type.md

 # valid-response-decorator-type

-Require `@Response` decorator's first type argument to exists and optionally to be one of the allowed types.
+Require `@Response` decorator's first type argument to exists if the status code begins with `4` or `5` and optionally to be one of the allowed types.

 💼 This rule is enabled in the ✅ `recommended` config.